matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 If you only try to fix the symptoms with superficial changes you will always fail, because it does not touch the root cause: the deep, systemic mismatch between your software architecture and your team structures.

 We like to separate "the people stuff" from "the technical stuff" because it's tidier that way.
 But as Conway's Law proves, software architecture and team structure are two expressions of the same underlying system.
 Therefore, meaningful architectural improvement doesn't begin in diagrams.
 It begins with team design.
-This isn't just theory; it's an actionable strategy:
+This isn't just theory; it's an actionable and iterative strategy:

 1. **Map Your Strategy and Domains**: First, stop guessing:
      1. **Strategic Mapping**: Begin with **Wardley Mapping** to visualise your entire ecosystem, from the customer's needs down to the underlying technical capabilities, then plot the evolutionary stage of each component.
 This high-level strategic analysis forces a crucial decision: what is a commodity we should consume and what is the capability we must build?